Types of Questionnaire Formats

 Take care to avoid following type of questions when preparing a questionnaire:

 Hypothetical questions are based on speculation and fantasy.
-An example of a hypothetical question would be "If you were the CEO of an ABC organization what would be the changes that you would bring?"
-Questions such as these, force respondents to give their ideas on a particular subject, and generally the data collected through such questions are inconsistent and unclear.
+These questions force respondents to give their ideas on a particular subject, and generally the data collected through such questions are inconsistent and unclear.
 Hypothetical questions should be avoided in questionnaires.